of the BIO Advisory Committee

 Remarks, Approval of Minutes: Dr. James Collins, Chair

-The minutes for the November 2002 meeting were unanimously approved
+The minutes for the November 2002 meeting were unanimously approved by the BIOAC.

 LONG RANGE PLANNING - 21st Century Biology - Next Phase